EncoreDevLabs/blog/_posts/2017-12-25-homekit-pi-thermostat.markdown

 ### Configure Wifi

-To automatically connect the Raspberry Pi to the Wifi on the initial boot up create a `wpa_supplicant.conf` inside of the `/boot` drive.
+To automatically connect the Raspberry Pi to your home Wifi on the initial boot up, create a `wpa_supplicant.conf` inside of the `/boot` drive.
 Enter the credentials to your Wifi in this file by copy pasting the contents below and replacing it with your Wifi name and password.

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev